Should you be harnessing pop-up power?

 Testing the water with a pop-up space can help you to establish your market and hit the right chord with customers.
 We’ve been helping brands to carry out this exercise by making space available to them in a number of our office buildings.
 At Trafford House for example, we recently invited a host of exciting new and established brands, including florists, sportswear traders, baristas and artisan pizza-makers, to take part in a Spring pop-up event, which gave everyone in the building the chance to enjoy a unique, on-site shopping experience.
 Popping-up at events like these could prove extremely valuable to your business, if you’re at the market research stage.

-If you’re a retailer with a passion for your city, pop-ups provide an opportunity to infuse energy and vibrancy into neglected and underused urban spaces.
+Make a difference If you’re a retailer with a passion for your city, pop-ups provide an opportunity to infuse energy and vibrancy into neglected and underused urban spaces.
 This is the vision of StreetDots, a digital platform that connects street food traders to great outdoor spaces, giving customers variety and choice.

 Like Hatch, StreetDots makes use of empty or underused public space to create an opportunity for food entrepreneurs.
 We’re currently hosting the very first Manchester ‘Dot’, which introduces a variety of traders to the paved area at the front of Bruntwood’s Manchester One building over a six-month period.
 As a start-up company launched by a street food trader, StreetDots is an excellent example of how independent retailers are helping to change the face of our shopping districts.